endevver/mt-plugin-macleod/README.markdown

 # MacLeod plugin for Movable Type #

+This plugin facilitates the process of blog consolidation in which one blog's content/associations are transferred entirely to another

-This plugin facilitates the merging of two blogs in a "winner takes all" fashion in which a target blog literally absorbs content and author associations/permissions from another.
-This renders the source blog a mostly empty, useless shell. (*"There can be only one"*).
+merging of two blogs in a "winner takes all" fashion in which a target blog literally absorbs content and author associations/permissions from another.
+This renders the source blog a mostly empty, useless shell.

 The main reason for developing this tool was to handle blog consolidation and subsequent retiring of the absorbed blog as a separate entity.
 For that reason, this tool was developed to change as little as possible in the underlying data, intelligently update the `blog_id`s of child classes instead of creating a new record via a clone.

+Though it seems inconceivable that an explanation would be necessary, the name of the plugin is a [Highlander](http://en.wikipedia.org/wiki/Highlander_(film)) reference. *There can be only one!*

 ## Features ##